csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

 **Conflict Resolution:**
  * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?

+### General Expectations for Team Members (Working Culture)

+* Regular communication: Checking Messenger/Discord once every 2-3 days
+* Regular commits: Commit whenever a feature is complete + push to repo
+* Keep task board up to date
+* Communicate promptly + professionally with external people
+* Support other group members, build confidence among the group
+* Keep things friendly: we don’t need to be overly professional, but we also need to be respectful of each other

+### Communication Methods

+Our team plans will use two different communication channels for our project.
+For general group information such as meeting and deadline reminders, we plan on using Facebook Messenger.
+Given that all of us are active on Facebook, this will provide the greatest and fastest outreach to everyone in the group.
+For all work pertaining to the project we will use Discord.
+Discord allows us to have voice group meetings compared to other providers like Slack.
+In addition, like other providers, Discord has the same abilities of channel creation, inserting code snippets, and pinning important information.
+The current goal is to be in communication at least once every two to three days to keep the team up-to-date and in constant progress.

+For partner meetings, we have discussed that going forward Google Hangout calls are the best way to reach our partner correspondent.
+Currently, we plan on scheduling at least one partner meeting per week, to keep them up to date on the current progress.

+### Meetings

+Meetings are coordinated in advance to ensure that at least 5/7 members can meet.
+If anyone cannot attend a meeting, we develop meeting notes for them to review at a later time.
+Attending meetings is not only encouraged but expected.
+If a member has failed to meet this commitment repeatedly, we all agree to talk about attending future meetings.

+During meetings, our group plans on using Trello to establish deadlines and discuss TODOs.
+We plan on making meetings a collaborative discussion about how we will plan and implement various parts of our project.
+In addition, we hope meetings can give a wide overview of how everyone’s work is coming along, so no one member is left behind.
+For example if one sub-team is working on the front-end of the project, other members should have at the very least a general overview of their goals, progress and implementation.

+### Resolving Conflicts

+Scenario 1: A member is given a task to do by a deadline, and fails to complete that task.
+   * Make deadlines that are a few days ahead of official dates, so that there is a period of time to recover from situations like this.
+   * Have a conversation with the person unable to complete the task: find out why they were unable to finish and take steps to make sure they are able to complete future tasks
+   * Encourage members to speak up early if they are having issues to avoid this situation happening in the first place.
+We want to create an inclusive group that is willing to help each other out in times like this.

+Scenario 2: Two members don’t agree on how a feature should be implemented
+   * Have a group meeting where both members present their cases, and the group can collectively decide which member’s method to go with.
+   * Judge both individual skills of each member to see who has more experience in the implementation.
+Preference is given to someone with experience.

+Scenario 3: A group member hasn’t responded to any attempts to contact them in two days.
+   * As a team, we will use Facebook Messenger / Discord to contact group members on the 3rd day and remind them about our team rules.
+   * If by the following tutorial day (Monday) we don’t receive a response or any indication that they’ve seen our message, we talk to our TA.
+   * If we haven’t received a response and talked to our TA about the situation, we immediately divvy up the work of the member and move forward without them.

 ----
 ### Highlights